kochbj/Reduced_Reused_Recycled/README.md

 This repository contains the [datasheet](Datasheet_for_ReducedReusedRecycled.pdf), data, and code to reproduce all the analyses in the paper.
 I'm stil organizing things a bit, but if you need something immediately or find it confusing, please open a GitHub issue or email me.
 I recommend reading the paper, appendix, and datasheet (in that order) thoroughly before sifting through the code.

+TEMPORARY EDIT: The raw datafiles are too big for Github and I need to find another solution like Zenodo.
+I am out of town through the end of January 2022 but if you need them ASAP let me know.

 ![](NeurIPS2021Poster.jpg?raw=true)

 The Github is organized as follows: